influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/supported_protocols/prometheus.md

 ### Create a target database
 Create a database in your InfluxDB instance to house data sent from Prometheus.
-In the examples provided in this article, the database name `prometheus` is used, but you're welcome to use the whatever database name you like.
+In the examples provided below, `prometheus` is used as the database name, but you're welcome to use the whatever database name you like.

 ```sql
 CREATE DATABASE "prometheus"